- Posts by William "Bill" M. ButlerMember

-Bill has extensive experience representing business owners, directors, officers, and shareholders in corporate governance disputes, including derivative suits relating to malfeasance and self-dealing; claims by business ...
+Bill represents business owners, directors, officers, and shareholders in corporate governance disputes, including derivative suits relating to misconduct and self-dealing; claims by business entities against their ...

 Invites to free webinars are not unsolicited advertisements, says Maryland federal court

 The Telephone Consumer Protection Act (TCPA) prohibits sending an “unsolicited advertisement” to a fax machine, absent certain conditions.
 An “unsolicited advertisement” is “any material advertising the commercial availability or quality of any property, goods, or services which is transmitted to any person” without prior permission.

 On its face, the TCPA’s definition seemingly would not include invitations to free seminars or webinars.
 However, in 2006 the Federal ...